Hi, I'm ARLO™ — Ask Me Anything!

 Hi Patrick,

-If you are building a home there are a couple of considerations that the lender must make based on HUD's guidelines.
+If you are building a home, there are a couple of considerations the lender must take into account under HUD guidelines.
 Firstly, the lender cannot take an application until the completion certificate has been filed with the county where the property is located.
-The property must be appraised by an FHA approved appraiser and the amount will be determined based on the cost to build the home plus the land acquisition cost or the appraised value whichever is less for the first 12 months after completion.
+The property must be appraised by an FHA-approved appraiser, and the amount will be determined based on the cost to build the home plus the land acquisition cost or the appraised value, whichever is less, for the first 12 months after completion.
 After that time, it would just be the appraised value.

-As far as the loan process, you must make certain that you take the required reverse mortgage counseling and then the processing the loan can begin assuming the time frames above.
-Reverse mortgages are like most other loans if there are no appraisal, title, or credit issues that the lender has to contend with, the loan can be completed and you can receive your money in about 35 to 40 days.
-If however, third-party service providers such as appraisers are extremely busy or if you're located in an area where they're hard to find in the appraisal process takes longer or if there is any kind of a cloud on title this process can take longer.
-The appraiser may also indicate that there is work to be completed on the property.
+As for the loan process, you must complete the required reverse mortgage counseling before the loan can be processed, assuming the time frames above.
+Reverse mortgages are like most other loans; if there are no appraisal, title, or credit issues that the lender has to contend with, the loan can be completed, and you can receive your money in about 35 to 40 days.
+If, however, third-party service providers such as appraisers are extremely busy, or if you're located in an area where they're hard to find, the appraisal process can take longer.
+If there is any kind of cloud on title, it can take even longer.
+The appraiser may also indicate that work needs to be completed on the property.
 If that happens it also depends on how long it takes you to complete the required work.

 I would love to tell you that all loans are done in "XX" amount of time, but unfortunately there are just so many things that are out of our hands.
-If the appraiser determines that there is work to be completed on the property before he can issue a clear report that can sometimes take weeks.
+If the appraiser determines that work needs to be completed on the property before he can issue a clear report, it can sometimes take weeks.
 Old liens can sometimes create challenges if lenders or individuals are no longer available to remove them.
-We can complete everything required of us on the loan fairly quickly but we are dependent on all of the other pieces and in some parts of the country some of the other services take longer than in others.
+We can complete everything required of us on the loan fairly quickly, but we are dependent on all of the other pieces, and in some parts of the country some of the other services take longer than in others.

 Hi Bill,